saitaiky/notebook/docs/docs/software-development/version-control/merge-strategies/squash.md

 There are 2 comamands that you can use to produce a "squashed" commit.
 But they serve different purposes.
 They are
 - `git merge --squash` for Squash commits
-- `git rebase --interactive` for Squash and Merge
+- `git rebase --interactive` / `git rebase --i`for Squash and Merge

 ## Squash commits